dbruun/sop-pp-hackathon/README.md

 ## Overview

-This repository contains a .NET Blazor web application that implements a dual-agent RAG (Retrieval-Augmented Generation) system using Microsoft Semantic Kernel and Azure AI Foundry.
+This repository contains a .NET Blazor web application that implements a dual-agent RAG (Retrieval-Augmented Generation) system using Azure AI Agent Service and Azure AI Foundry.
 The application features two specialized AI agents that simultaneously answer user queries:

 - **SOP Agent**: Expert in Standard Operating Procedures, work instructions, and process documentation
 - **Policy Agent**: Expert in company policies, regulations, and compliance requirements